-The Second Entrant Into The Six-Timer's Club!!!
+The Second Entrant Into

-Again, my only problem with this season is that the sketches are getting longer in a way that fills like that I trying to meet a time requirement over using the extra time to add to the bit.
+Again, my only problem with this season is that the sketches are getting longer in a way that fills like that I try to meet a time requirement over using the extra time to add to the bit.
 Often it will make an otherwise funny sketch feel like it is dragging on.

-And again, again, to show just how long these sketches are there are only a dozen sketches in this episode when we used to average a dozen and a half up until this point.
+And again, again, to show just how long these sketches are there were only a dozen sketches in this episode when we used to average a dozen and a half up until this point.

 Now it's time to stop my griping, welcome Steve Martin into the Six-Timers Club and give you...

 Carter addresses the nation about how screwed our economic system is and comes up with a new, "Inflation is our friend" campaign to where it's now a good thing because it will make more people millionaires in the future when money isn't worth anything.
 He then accurately predicts that this will create am let's party attitude in the 80s before screaming, "Live from New York..."